 To try this method, we cut a lime in half and applied it all over the tap.
 We also scrubbed a bit using the lime peel to ensure that every nook and cranny was covered.
 Then, we let it sit for 30 minutes after which, we washed it with plain water and wiped it off with a dry cloth.

-Results: Lime works pretty much similar to vinegar.
-As it is milder, it requires a bit more effort scrubbing the nook and cranny with the lime peel.
+Results: Lime works pretty much similarly to vinegar.
+As it is milder, it requires a bit more effort to scrub the nook and cranny with the lime peel.
 But, it does work.
 The results are satisfactory as it removes even tough hard water stains.

 We would rate it just below vinegar as it takes a bit more effort.
 So, if you have run out of vinegar, you could use lime for equally good results.